Gynko/frontendwonderland/README.md

 During my learning journey I took some time to "product design" a portfolio project that would allow me to:

-1. Practice with Html, Css, Js and React
+1. Practice with Html, Css, Js and React.
-2. Be big enough (but not too much) to have to deal with scaling problematics and multiple use cases
+2. Be big enough (but not too much) to have to deal with scaling problematics and multiple use cases.
+Scale was also important to make me wonder about how teamwork could be organized.
-3. Be big enough to force me to wonder I would deal with it in the context of teamwork
-4. Have a topic that makes me investigate web design topics
+3. Have a topic that makes me investigate web development topics.

 Frontend Wonderland checked all these boxes.